cpsc365/cpsc365.github.io/index.md

 <p></p>

+* Apr 7: Adit's office hours on Apr 7 (Thursday @ 7:00 pm) is cancelled.

 * Apr 4: Pset5 due is extended to Apr 7 @ 2:30

 * Mar 29: Michal's Offie hours in Apr 1 and Apr 8 @ 6:00pm changed to Mar 30 and Apr 6 @ 4:30pm.